Best Privacy-First Finance Apps in 2026

 There is a better way.
 A growing category of finance apps lets you budget, track subscriptions, monitor your net worth, and even practice investing without handing over a single piece of personal data.
 These are privacy-first finance apps, and in 2026, they are more capable than ever.

-This guide breaks down what makes a finance app truly privacy-first, covers the main categories you should know about, and highlights tools worth trying in each one.
+This guide breaks down what makes a finance app truly privacy-first, the categories you should know about, how we evaluated the tools we recommend, and the regulatory and economic context that explains why this category is finally growing.
 If you have ever felt uneasy about an app asking for your bank password, this list is for you.

 What Makes a Finance App “Privacy-First”